Batev/Imbalance-Test/README.md

 ## Results

-When we analyze the raw data we could see that there are a lot more Male examples that earn >50K a year than the Female:
+When we analyze the raw data we could see that there are a lot more *Male* examples that earn *>50K* a year than the *Female*:
 ![raw_data](img/b_1.png)

 Therefore, we will balance the data for the balanced example: